cyprich/Obsidian/School/VaCT.md

 - Client-server - independent, replaceable without change of the other
 - Stateless - client should store state, not server (authentication does not count)
-- Cache model - server must state whether the response is cacheable or not
+- Cache model - server must state whether the response is cacheable or not, if yes client can use it later
 - Uniform interface - URL, manipulation of data, self-descriptive messages, ...
+  - Identification of resources (document, image, person, collection of something, ...)
+  - Manipulation of resources through representations - resources from server must contain enough data/metadata so client can use it
+  - Self-descriptive messages - protocol type, data format of the message, request operation
+  - Hypermedia as the engine of application state
 - Layered system - ability to use load balancers, endpoints can be on different servers
 - Code-on-demand - you can get code from server, which you can run